tripal/docker-tripal-centos/README.md

 ## `docker-tripal-centos` image

 The `docker-tripal-centos` image has Tripal v2 installed on centos system.
-It all runs 5 elasticsearch clusters.
+It also runs 5 elasticsearch clusters.
 The chado v1.3 has been installed and control vocabularies have been loaded.
 To run a Tripal instance, you just need to run the following command: